Banjul: JFK speaks at human rights conference

 My dear African brothers and sisters, there is nothing about the African that does not coexists with freedom and justice.
 Our people do not prefer injustice nor a state where there is a lack of respect for human rights and the rule of law.
 What you have demonstrated in the last few months and across Africa is a testament to this fact.

 The wind of change is blowing in Africa.
 A new breed of democratic leaders, civil society groups and freedom lovers are emerging.
-From Ghana to Nigeria, La Cote d’Ivoire to Sierra Leone, the message of our people is clear; we want accountable leadership that has the highest standards of respects for the rule of law, justice and human rights.
+From Ghana to Nigeria, La Cote d’Ivoire to Sierra Leone, the message of our people is clear; we want accountable leadership that has the highest standards of respect for the rule of law, justice and human rights.

 But, my fellow Africans, make no mistake, this aspiration has to be backed by a constant dialogue, interaction and determination as you are demonstrating here today in this national stakeholders’ conference.
 We must begin this dialogue not in the usual prescriptiveness about how we should strengthen democratic processes and preach those platitudes of tolerance and unity.
 But we must begin this conversation by looking at how we put the building blocks in place to prevent the tendencies of dictatorship and tyranny from emerging.
 We must also begin this dialogue by ensuring that we put an end to the trend of impunity that has made it easier to erode democratic rights and freedoms and allow injustice to thrive.